 Guide to the Latest Landlord Electrical Regulations 2019

-There has been a lot of speculation lately regarding changes to Electrical Regulations for Landlords.
+There has been a lot of speculation lately regarding changes to Landlord Electrical Regulations in 2019.
 The confusion has only been made worse by the fact that there has been very little “official guide” to what has (or indeed, will end up) changed.

 Together with a number of other regulatory changes around the private rental sector, being a landlord means you need knowledge of a wide variety of different topics.
 As such, clear advice from experts in the field is what you need.